bkerley/bryceblog/_drafts/clam-blitz-ui.md

 [^anarchy]: in Splatoon 3 the battles that establish a
     meritocratic hierarchy among players
     are called "Anarchy Battles"

+This diversity of modes
+(I haven't even talked about Salmon Run or Tricolor Battles) is tricky to inform players about.

 # Interface Design and Human Factors